Henry B. Mattingly: Opening supply lines

 Oates, a capable veteran of the Eastern Theater, upon learning of the U.S. presence, immediately counterattacked but was beaten back.
 When Oates was wounded, his men lost their nerve and started retreating.
 Simultaneously, Stanley's oarsmen began to ferry Turchin's men across the river.
 Hazen and Turchin's combined force now outflanked the Confederates, who retreated to the south toward Wauhatchie.
 The Army of the Cumberland's first real fighting since Chickamauga was finished within a half-hour with a victory that lifted the spirits of Mattingly and his comrades.

 Oates had reported the landing of U.S. troops Law.
 His brigade commander blocked the road over Lookout Mountain with the rest of his brigade and reported the Union success to Longstreet.
 Longstreet dismissed the Union move to be only a feint and did not report it to Bragg as he was focused on a possible U.S. attack further to the southwest.
 When Bragg learned of it, he ordered Longstreet to retake the ground immediately, but Longstreet once again did nothing and Smith's men spent the day consolidating their bridgehead without interference.
 The pontoon bridge was completed by 16:30.
-Heavy rain returned late that evening and continued through the next morning, October 28.WauhatchieThe third prong, Hooker's column, at the same time, was advancing from Bridgeport, to reinforce Hazen if necessary.
-Hooker had left Maj.
-Gen. Henry W. Slocum with one of his divisions of to guard the railroad from Murfreesboro to Bridgeport while he sent Slocum's remaining division, under Geary, and Howard's XI Corps' two divisions to Lookout Valley.
-However, weather conditions delayed the movement, so Grant decided to move ahead with the Brown's Ferry operation even before Hooker could arrive.
+Heavy rain returned late that evening and continued through the next morning, October 28.